 Keen to explore the landscape of Cyprus?
 Read about David’s recommendation of two off-the-beaten path nat to explore: yios Yeoryois tis Peyias.
 And Avakas Gorge!

-Next, we happily paid our respects to the mother of Eros with a cooling dip in the waters where she is said to have come ashore in a spray of sea foam, in a clam shell drawn by dolphins.
+Next, we happily paid our respects to the mother of Eros with a cooling dip in the waters.
+Here it' said she came ashore in a spray of sea foam and a clam shell drawn by dolphins.
 Petra tou Romiou, or “Aphrodite’s Rock”, towers alongside an idyllic beach that has inspired more than a few legends.
 One of these promises that for every lap one takes around the massive limestone rocks emerging from the aquamarine water, they will become a year younger.

 The cult of Aphrodite persisted long after the advent of Christianity, until at least the 4th century.
-Whether or not you believe in mythology, Cyprus has certainly inspired its share of romantic gestures: Marc Antony was so charmed by Cyprus’ beauty he gave it to Cleopatra, and Richard the Lionhearted married his bride on the island during a pit stop en route to the Crusades.
+Whether or not you believe in mythology, Cyprus inspires its share of romantic gestures: Marc Antony was so charmed by Cyprus’ beauty he gave it to Cleopatra, and Richard the Lionhearted married his bride on the island during a pit stop en route to the Crusades.